nielsberglund/nielsblogsource/content/drafts/building-an-event-management-system-with-claude-code-part-8---implementing-import-functions.md

 ```
 {{< gen-cap "Code Snippet 1" "Claude Code Startup" >}}

 We see in *Code Snippet 1* that Claude Code has picked up where we left off, thanks to the `--continue` flag.
-It shows the current state of our project, with the first two functions implemented and the remaining five ready for implementation.
-However, looking at what was implemented, I noticed that the `import_quicket_checkins` and `import_walkup_registrations` functions were listed under "Phase 2 Tools (Skeleton Only)".
+It shows the current state of our project: the first two functions are implemented, and the remaining five are ready to be implemented.
+However, looking at what was implemented, I noticed that the `import_quicket_checkins` function was listed under "Phase 2 Tools (Skeleton Only)".
 This was a mistake on my part, and I will correct that later in this post.

 I then issued the following prompt to get us started: